WD4715/SLAMStudy/BundleAdjustment/Readme.md

   - If we use the Guassian Linear System and transform this equation we will get the result below:

-1. Predict
+### 1. Predict

 $\check{x}_{k}=A_k\hat{x}$ *<sub>k-1</sub> + u<sub>k</sub>*  and $\check{P}_k=A_k\hat{P}$ *<sub>k-1</sub> A<sub>k</sub><sup>T</sup> + R*

-2. Update (Kalman gain)
+### 2. Update (Kalman gain)

  K = $\check{P}_k$ *C<sub>k</sub><sup>T</sup> (C<sub>k</sub>* $\check{P}_k$ *C<sub>k</sub><sup>T</sup>+Q<sub>k</sub>)<sup>-1</sup>*

-3. Posterior
+### 3. Posterior

  $\hat{x}_k=\check{x}_k+K(z_k-C_kx_k)$ and $\hat{P}_k=(I-KC_k)\check{P}_k$

-**2. Non-Linear System and Kalman Filter**
+## 2. Non-Linear System and Kalman Filter
 - The motion equation and observation equation in SLAM are usally nonlinear functions, especially the camera model in visual slam, which requires the camera projection model and the pose represented by SE(3).
 ***A Gaussian distribution, after a nonlinear transformation, is often no longer Gaussian.***
 ***Therefore,in a nonlinear system, we will get Extended Kalman Filter.
 The usual approach is to consider the first-order Taylor expansion of the motion equation and the observation equation near a certain point.***

 - Pose Estimation